Aubameyang fined $10,000 for 'undermining' the image of African football | Goal.com

 Aubameyang fined $10,000 for 'undermining' the image of African football

-Pierre-Emerick Aubameyang has been fined ten thousand US Dollars ($10,000) by the Confederation of African Football for publishing “offensive and degrading material” that “dents image of the African football ruling body”.
+Pierre-Emerick Aubameyang has been fined $10,000 by the Confederation of African Football (Caf) for publishing “offensive and degrading material” that “dents the image of the African football ruling body”.

 “Mr. Pierre Emerick Emiliano Francois Aubameyang has publicly published offensive and degrading material that undermines the honour and image of the Confederation of African Football,” a statement from Caf read.